br-automation-com/mappRemoteShell/README.md

 <a name="Introduction"></a>
 ## Introduction
 This is a sample project to execute a shell command on a remote PC.
 The remote command is executed with a Python script that connects via OPC UA to the B&R PLC.
-The PLC only needs the variable structure to execute command and some code to indicate the connection status.
+The PLC only needs the variable structure to execute a command and some code to indicate the connection status.
 The sample uses a mappView visualization for demo purpose but mappView is not required to run the sample.
 The variable structure mappRemoteShell has the following members:

 * execute &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Starts the remote command.
 The Python script resets this variable when the command is finished.
-* command &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The shell command that is excecuted on the remote PC
+* command &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The shell command string that is excecuted on the remote PC
 * alive_counter &nbsp; This counter is used to detect the connection state
 * connected &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Indicates that the remote PC is connected and ready to receive a command
 * status  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The status of the command